-The Company did not record a provision for income taxes for either of the three-month periods ended September 30, 2023 and 2022, as the Company has generated losses for such periods.
+The Company recorded an immaterial provision for income taxes for the three and nine months ended March 31, 2024.
+The Company did not record a provision for income taxes for the three and nine months ended March 31, 2023, as the Company generated losses for such periods.
 The Company periodically evaluates the realizability of its deferred tax assets based on all available evidence, both positive and negative.
 The realization of deferred tax assets is dependent on the Company's ability to generate sufficient future taxable income during periods prior to the expiration of tax attributes to fully utilize these assets.
-The Company weighed both positive and negative evidence and determined that there is a continued need for a full valuation allowance on its deferred tax assets as of September 30, 2023.
+The Company weighed both positive and negative evidence and determined that there is a continued need for a full valuation allowance on its deferred tax assets as of March 31, 2024.
 Should the Company determine that it would be able to realize its remaining deferred tax assets in the foreseeable future, an adjustment to its remaining deferred tax assets would cause a material increase to income in the period such determination is made.